 The approach we propose addresses some important limitations of the state-of-the-art methods in machine-learning-based flow field estimation (Section~\ref{sec:relatedworks}).
 Compared to single-case instance optimisation methods for fluid flow estimation~\cite{RaissiYazdani2020,FathiPerezRaya2020,KontogiannisJuniper2022}, our approach is able to generalise beyond the training data while still respecting the governing PDEs.
 Compared to previous works on multiple-case generalising feed-forward methods~\cite{LiangMao2020,WangWu2023,MaulZinn2023,LiWang2021,ZhangMao2023,SukBrune2023}, our model gains independence of the variability of the CFD-based training data, because we train it on in-vivo flow field measurements from 4D flow MRI.

 Although we used 4D flow MRI training data to train and validate our method, we also demonstrate that we can train machine learning models on 4D flow MRI velocity fields and transfer the learned relations to vascular models obtained from anatomical black blood MRI images.
-This could be valuable in practice, as anatomical imaging modalities might be more widely available than 4D flow MRI and 3D vascular models can be obtained from these modalities automatically, e.g., in black blood MRI~\cite{AlblasBrune2021}, CT~\cite{LiOuyang2024}, and 3D ultrasound.
+This could be valuable in practice, as anatomical imaging modalities might be more widely available than 4D flow MRI and 3D vascular models can be obtained from these modalities automatically, e.g., in black blood MRI~\cite{AlblasBrune2021}, CT~\cite{LiOuyang2024} and 3D ultrasound.
 We envision this approach to be used in clinical practice for fast estimation of patient-specific blood flow, but backed up by 4D flow MRI for cases in which complications are suspected.
-This would still require personalised boundary conditions, which could be non-invasively obtained using, e.g., Doppler ultrasound.
-Note however, that even though these geometries are of the same patient, different imaging modalities produce slightly different geometries which is a source of error in our method.
+This would still require personalised boundary conditions, which could be non-invasively obtained using, e.g., Doppler ultrasound.\footnote{{Doppler ultrasound comes with its own set of drawbacks such as \minor{}{its restriction to 1D and its} dependency on the measurement angle and user.}} Note however, that even though these geometries are of the same patient, different imaging modalities produce slightly different geometries which is a source of error in our method.